 Minimizes Pressure Ulcers

-In Miller's Merry Manor - Dunkirk, 7.36% of Patients had Pressure Ulcers
+In Miller's Merry Manor - Syracuse, 7.23% of Patients had Pressure Ulcers

 Minimizes Serious Falls

-In Miller's Merry Manor - Dunkirk, 4.17% of Patients had Serious Falls
+In Miller's Merry Manor - Syracuse, 0% of Patients had Serious Falls

 Minimizes Urinary Tract Infections

-In Miller's Merry Manor - Dunkirk, 1.69% of Patients had UTIs
+In Miller's Merry Manor - Syracuse, 1.89% of Patients had UTIs

-This tells you the percent of residents who have had a urinary tract infection.
-Urinary tract infections are considered to be an indicator of the quality of nursing care .
-UTI's are routinely caused by a nursing home with worse hygiene protocols.
-Nevertheless, this statistic may also be misleading for certain nursing homes due to varying reporting standards for these infections.
+This tells you the percent of residents who suffered from a urinary tract infection.
+Urinary tract infections are considered by many experts to be a barometer of the quality of nursing care .
+UTI's are often linked to a facility with worst hygiene practices.
+However, this statistic may also be skewed for some nursing homes due to varying reporting standards for infections.

 Appropriately Uses Anti-Psychotic Medication

-In Miller's Merry Manor - Dunkirk, 13.33% of Patients use Anti-Psychotic Medication
+In Miller's Merry Manor - Syracuse, 22.86% of Patients use Anti-Psychotic Medication

-This datapoint tells you the percentage of long-term stay patients taking antipsychotic medications.
-While antipsychotic medications serve an important medical purpose, it is important to make sure these medications are being used appropriately.
-In some situations, increased usage of these drugs may mean a facility is using these drugs to control patient behavior.
+This datapoint gauges the percent of long-term patients taking antipsychotic medications.
+While antipsychotic drugs serve an important medical purpose, it is important to confirm these drugs are being used only where medically required.
+In limited cases, excessive reliance on these medications may indicate a nursing home is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-In Miller's Merry Manor - Dunkirk, 22.6% of Patients use Anti-Anxiety Medication
+In Miller's Merry Manor - Syracuse, 15.56% of Patients use Anti-Anxiety Medication

 Managing Depression Among Residents